BaharMahmud/MyPortfolioDev/README.md

 - To make changes to the code base, clone the repo (https://github.com/BaharMahmud/MyPortfolioDev), run npm i within the root directory, then run run dev -> you will then be taken to a live server running the site where if edits are made to the code base they can be seen in real time.

-- Users can also feel free to access the live application directly by visiting the Heroku link (HEROKU).
+- Users can also feel free to access the live application directly by visiting the Heroku link (https://main--singular-malasada-2a036b.netlify.app/).